tensorush/tensorush.github.io/content/fpt.md

 # **To Clifford Paul Stoll...**

 {{ center_image(path="cps.webp", desc="... for giving the best TED talk.
 I didn't think one could bask so unapologetically in all of one's glorious nerdiness.
-I didn't think one could be so free.
+I could'nt imagine one being so free.
 Thank you.", link="https://www.youtube.com/watch?v=Gj8IA6xOpSk") }}

 # **To David Foster Wallace...**